ionos-cloud/ionosctl/docs/subcommands/natgateway-rule-create.md

   -o, --output string          Desired output format [text|json] (default "text")
-      --port-range-end int     Target port range end associated with the NAT Gateway Rule (default 1) --port-range-start int   Target port range start associated with the NAT Gateway Rule (default 1) -p, --protocol string        Protocol of the NAT Gateway Rule (required) (default "ALL") -q, --quiet                  Quiet output
+      --port-range-end int     Target port range end associated with the NAT Gateway Rule (default 1) --port-range-start int   Target port range start associated with the NAT Gateway Rule (default 1) -p, --protocol string        Protocol of the NAT Gateway Rule.
+If protocol is 'ICMP' then targetPortRange start and end cannot be set (required) (default "ALL")
+  -q, --quiet                  Quiet output
-      --source-subnet string   Source subnet of the NAT Gateway Rule (required) --target-subnet string   Target subnet or destination subnet of the NAT Gateway Rule (required) -t, --timeout int            Timeout option for Request for NAT Gateway Rule creation [seconds] (default 60) -w, --wait-for-request       Wait for the Request for NAT Gateway Rule creation to be executed
+      --source-subnet string   Source subnet of the NAT Gateway Rule (required) --target-subnet string   Target subnet or destination subnet of the NAT Gateway Rule -t, --timeout int            Timeout option for Request for NAT Gateway Rule creation [seconds] (default 60) -w, --wait-for-request       Wait for the Request for NAT Gateway Rule creation to be executed
 ```